-Pre-commit hook to automatically detect and convert f-strings in Python code used in log calls to lazy log calls, following W1203 Pylint rule:
+Pre-commit hook to automatically detect and convert f-strings in Python code to printf-style logging calls, following W1203 Pylint rule:

-To use with pre-commit, add the following to your .pre-commit-config.yaml:
+To use it with pre-commit, add the following lines to your .pre-commit-config.yaml

 - repo: https://github.com/dmar1n/lazy-log-formatter